RoyalRoppers/stadgar/README.md

 $ typst c stadgar.typ
 ```

-To get automatic updates as the statues are changed locally, use `w` instead of
+To get automatic updates as the statutes are changed locally, use `w` instead of
 `c` and display the PDF using a viewer that supports auto reloading, such as
 evince (usually called "documents" in gnome).
 Some editor plugins also support
 this.